Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Empirical Results

 With MNIST, a benchmark dataset in image reconstruction tasks, our findings are in line with previous observations.
 Leveraging the SGD optimizer with Nesterov momentum \citep{nesterov1983method}, we observe that the autoencoder trained using RLP loss yields a test MSE of $0.018$ after $100$ training epochs, whereas the autoencoder trained using MSE loss or $L_2$ regularized MSE loss yields a test MSE above $0.04$ after $100$ training epochs.
 When the test error is instead measured using RLP, the gains provided by RLP loss over MSE and MSE + $L_2$ regularization become even more apparent.
 As in before, we also observe that the standard deviation of the test error, gathered after $100$ training epochs, is lower when the autoencoder is trained using RLP loss instead of MSE loss or its $L_2$ regularized variant.

-Our experiments on CIFAR-10, a more challenging dataset given its multimodal nature, corroborate our earlier findings from the MNIST experiments.
+Our experiments on CIFAR-10 corroborate our earlier findings from the MNIST experiments.
 Utilizing the SGD optimizer with Nesterov momentum, we observe a test MSE of $2.7 \times 10^{-5}$ when the autoencoder is trained with RLP loss for $50$ epochs.
 In contrast, we observe a test MSE exceeding $5.0 \times 10^{-4}$ when the autoencoder is trained with MSE loss or $L_2$ regularized MSE loss for $50$ epochs.
 We also observe a reduction in the standard deviation of the test error after $50$ epochs when the autoencoder is trained using RLP loss versus MSE loss and MSE loss with $L_2$ regularization.

+\paragraph{Classification Task Results.} Per Section \ref{secClassification} of the Appendix, RLP loss can also be applied to classification tasks.
+We consider the MNIST dataset for our experiments.
+Using the AdamW optimizer \cite{loshchilov2017decoupled}, we observe that the convolutional neural network (CNN) converges to a test accuracy of $96\%$ after $10$ epochs using RLP loss.
+In contrast, we observe a test accuracy of $86\%$ when the CNN is trained with Cross Entropy loss after $10$ epochs.
+This evaluation demonstrates that the faster convergence yielded by RLP loss is preserved in classification scenarios.